datanav/docs/technical/powerofficego-hubspot.rst

      - "string"

-PowerOffice Customers to Hubspot Contact
+PowerOffice Customers to HubSpot Contact
 ----------------------------------------
-Before any synchronization can take place, a link between a PowerOffice Customers and a Hubspot Contact must be established.
+Before any synchronization can take place, a link between a PowerOffice Customers and a HubSpot Contact must be established.

-A new Hubspot Contact will be created from a PowerOffice Customers if it is connected to a PowerOffice Powerofficego-quote that is synchronized into Hubspot.
+A new HubSpot Contact will be created from a PowerOffice Customers if it is connected to a PowerOffice Powerofficego-quote that is synchronized into HubSpot.

-Once a link between a PowerOffice Customers and a Hubspot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a PowerOffice Customers and a HubSpot Contact is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a PowerOffice Customers and a Hubspot Contact:
+The following properties are synchronized between a PowerOffice Customers and a HubSpot Contact:

 .. list-table::
    :header-rows: 1

    * - PowerOffice Customers Property
-     - Hubspot Contact Property
+     - HubSpot Contact Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - MailAddress.CountryCode
      - properties.country
      - "string"